mfiers/Moa/_sources/install.txt

 Installing the web interface
 ----------------------------

-Note - this is experimental - you will probably need to fiddle a little with the configuration to get it working.
+Note - this is highly experimental - you will probably need to fiddle with the configuration files to get it working.
 Start with installing apache2.

 Then - assuming that:
 * Your Moa work directory is under /home/moa/work